 So, you've scheduled your first visit but now you're wondering what to wear to the chiropractor.
 For women especially, this can be a challenging question.
 When you speak with the office while booking your appointment it is a good idea to ask the person on the phone if they have any recommendations.
-Since chiropractic treatment can consist of various methods, such as acupuncture, massage therapy, and instrument-assisted treatment, you may need to wear specific clothing based on your treatment plan.
+Since a body adjustment can consist of various methods, such as acupuncture, massage therapy, and instrument-assisted treatment, you may need to wear specific clothing based on your treatment plan.

 While chiropractors can generally work with patients dressed in a variety of clothing, here are a few good tips to follow.